BrendenNoblitt/Wine-Quality-Project/README.md

 After diving into the data, I found that the amount of outliers was causing the data to become unevenly distributed.
 I created an interquartile range (IQR) function that allowed me to eliminate the bottom 25% of the distribution and the top 25% of the distribution.
 This was the only cleaning that I really needed to do, as the data was in the right format and there was no missing or corrupt data.

 ## Construct Data
 After cleaning and understanding the data, I went into some basic statistical analysis.
-I found that there were 3 variables that had a correlation high enough to warrent futher analysis:
+I found that there were 3 variables that had a correlation high enough to warrant further analysis:
 1. Alcohol: 0.46
 2. Sulphates: 0.38
 3. Citric Acid: 0.23